noble-mathew/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/README.md

       - [ X ] Title
       - [ X ] Artist
   - [ X ] The resulting playlist should display in the grid view.
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** For ease of grading, please show yourself adding at least two songs to the playlist.
+  - [ X ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** For ease of grading, please show yourself adding at least two songs to the playlist.

 - [ X ] **Edit Existing Playlists**
   - [ X ] Enable users to modify the details of existing playlists.